 Analogue preservation and duplication

-Swedish professional 35mm film was almost exclusively produced on cellulose nitrate stock until 1953.
-Nitrate stock is self-destructible if stored in bad conditions and it is also highly flammable; it self-ignites at +38ºC resulting in an unstoppable fire.
+Swedish professional 35mm film was almost exclusively produced on nitrate stock until 1953.
+Nitrate is self-destructible if stored in bad conditions, and it is also highly flammable; it self-ignites at +38ºC.

 Published 26 June 2015